PixelsHub/pixelshub-unitynetrooms/docs/Transforms.md

   - Lock their origin to ensure correctness while transformations occur through `NetworkWorldOrigin.AddLockTransformationRequest(object requester)` and `NetworkWorldOrigin.RemoveLockTransformationRequest(object requester)`
   - Ensure the transform data used for replication takes into account the relative-to-origin values

-The following example is a method used in the networking of **Grab Interactables**, since their parenting is changed while being grabbed:
+The following example is a method used in the networking of **Grab Interactables** due to their parenting being changed when grabbed:
 ```
 private void ProcessLocalGrabTransformation()
 {